Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: The Set System of Circuitnets of Fluffles

 The example in Fig.~\ref{fig:notconfl} shows that the set system of fluffles $\mathfrak{F}$ is not confluent.

-Instead of circuitnets, we use superpositions of the representatives of fluffle CS classes with the the representatives of the CS classes of elementary circuits.
-The following statement follows immediately from Lemmas~\ref{lem:circuitnetequiv}, \ref{lem:bumpeq_enum}, and Proposition~\ref{prop:kingrep}: \begin{corollary} Let $\mathcal{C}=\{C_1,\dots,C_h\}$ be a circuitnet for a fluffle $G=\bigcup(\mathcal{C})$.
+Instead of circuitnets, we use superpositions of the representatives of fluffle CS equivalence classes with the representatives of the CS equivalence classes of elementary circuits.
+The following statement follows immediately from Lemmas~M\ref{lem:circuitnetequiv}, M\ref{lem:bumpeq_enum}, and Proposition~M\ref{prop:kingrep}: \begin{corollary} Let $\mathcal{C}=\{C_1,\dots,C_h\}$ be a circuitnet for a fluffle $G=\bigcup(\mathcal{C})$.
 Then the representative $[G]_{\bumpeq}$ of its CS-equivalence class is